An immersive learning experience

 Engineering Camp aims to reach +200 students in each Next Engineers location every year.
 Engineering Camp is free.
 Food, transportation assistance, and lodging may be provided, depending on location.
 Visit your Location page to learn more about what is available in your area.

-Engineering Camp/Experience applications are now open in Cincinnati and Staffordshire.
+Engineering Camp/Experience applications are now open in Greenville, Cincinnati and Staffordshire.

 Looking for more?
 Whether you live outside of our program locations or just can't get enough, Next Engineers: Challenge Yourself offers resources for at-home and in-class engineering exploration.